 Twenty-first-century graduates are expected to have more skills than ever before.
 Not only must they have strong academic skills in reading, math, and science, but they must also be able to apply these skills in the workplace.
 CTE programs are designed to ensure graduates obtain the academic and technical skills that give students multiple pathways to success.

-To acknowledge that CTE programs enhance students’ high school experience and help prepare them for the demands of today’s employers regardless of their path, the 2021 Idaho State Legislature created the Workforce Readiness and CTE Diploma.
+To acknowledge that CTE programs enhance students’ high school experience and help prepare them for the demands of today’s employers, the 2021 Idaho State Legislature created the Workforce Readiness and CTE Diploma.

 Like all high school students, students enrolled in CTE programs need to meet the academic requirements.
 In addition, they must also demonstrate their increased level of college and career readiness.